groue/GRMustache/Guides/rendering_objects.md

 Let's first confess a lie: here and there in this documentation, you have been reading that Mustache tags renders objects in a way or another: variable tags output values HTML-escaped, sections tags loop over arrays, etc.

 This is an illusion.
-Actually, data objects render themselves.
+Data objects actually have full control on their rendering:

 `NSArray` *does* render the `{{# items }}...{{/}}` tag for each of its items.